yuri-ivanov/sample/README.md

 ### Part 1 - Write tests
  Before start to change code I will write simple tests for original version.
  IndexerTest.java has some simple tests cases what I will use to test refactored code.
- I don't want to change original version of code, that is why there is Indexer interface and original version in class IndexerV1.
+ I don't want to change original version of code, that is why there is Indexer interface and the original version is in class IndexerV1.

  IndexerV1 failed tests
  + shouldReadEmptyValue